HumanSheeple/LODSeamTestbed/README.md

 TODO/ideas
 -----------

-- Meshing is very slow (will this plugin remain pure GDScript?)
+- Meshing is very VERY slow (will this plugin remain pure GDScript?)
-- Level of detail (non-trivial!
-Requires faster meshing)
 - Baked mode for faster terrain loading (it is currently rebuilt from data both in editor and game)
 - Save terrain data as a separate resource to unbloat the scene file
 - Decorrelate resolution and size